pymupdf/PyMuPDF-Optional-Material/docs/pixmap.rst

 **SVG images** are only supported via method 2 above, not directly as pixmaps.
 But remember: the result of this is a **raster image** as is always the case with pixmaps.

 If you need a **vector image** from the SVG, you must first convert it to a PDF.
 Try :meth:`Document.convertToPDF`.
-If this does not work for you, look for other SVG-to-PDF conversion tools like the Python package `svglib <https://pypi.org/project/svglib>`_ or the Java solution `Apache Batik <https://github.com/apache/batik>`_.
+If this does not work for you, look for other SVG-to-PDF conversion tools like the Python packages `svglib <https://pypi.org/project/svglib>`_, `CairoSVG <https://pypi.org/project/cairosvg>`_, `Uniconvertor <https://sk1project.net/modules.php?name=Products&product=uniconvertor&op=download>`_ or the Java solution `Apache Batik <https://github.com/apache/batik>`_.
 Have a look at our Wiki for more examples.

 Details on Saving Images with ``writeImage()``
 -----------------------------------------------